arrow_back

 How it works: Select a single sticky note, and press the big blue button.
 Wait for the magic to happen and boom!
 You got some new similar sticky notes.

 I think the intention behind this feature is to enrich brainstorming sessions.
 However, I found the results to be okayish.
 After some testing I came to the conclusion that the AI only considers the content within the sticky note you selected.
-In the example below, you can for example see that i've prompted the AI to give me similar sticky notes to "Movie night".
+In the example below, you can for example see that I've prompted the AI to give me similar sticky notes to "Movie night".
 While technically the results are good, not all of them are relevant for the context of an "office party".

 At first, you might wonder: Why is that a problem?
 In my experience, the more detailed and context-rich your prompt is to a GPT AI system, the better the results.
 So when you only send the AI a tiny sticky note, it of course generates something, but often it doesn’t fit to what you had on your mind.